 The Last Sprinkler Position constant is the distance from the pivot point to the last sprinkler valve in feet or meters.
+Refer to Figure 177-1.

-- Push Menu, Programs, VRI and VRI-iS Constants to display the VRI-iS Constants screen.
-Refer to Figure 175-1. - 2.
-Select the Last Sprinkler Position field, and enter the number of sprinklers using the numeric keypad.
+- Push Menu, Programs, VRI and VRI-iS Constants to display the VRI-iS Constants screen. - Select the Last Sprinkler Position field and enter the number of sprinklers using the numeric keypad.